Chizaram-Igolo/Thunderbird-Custom-Styles/README.md

 7. Start Thunderbird.

-8. If the fonts are still too small for you, then look for this line:
+8. If the fonts are still too small for you, then look for this line in the userChrome.css:

       { font-size: 14px !important; } and change the 14px to say 16px etc